A recent Easter sponsored Bunny Hop!

 What does PP look like at Eastington?

-At Eastington, older children are fully trained & supported to become Sports and Well-Being Leaders – this includes working with Andy Lewis to understand the five way to well-being for themselves and others.
-The children complete a sports & well-being leaders course with the Sports Leader/Coach and then they plan and lead activities during break/lunch times for other children.
-The well-being leaders have ‘stations’ where they base themselves and they have developed a big box of resources that they can use.
+We were extremely fortunate at Eastington as Atlas Sports Coaches spend work with our older children, teaching them about the Five Ways to Well-Being and how they have a significant impact on life.
+The older children are fully trained to become Sports and Well-Being Leaders – this includes understanding the five way to well-being for themselves and others.
+The children complete a sports & well-being leaders course with the Sports Leader/Coaches where they plan activities to lead during break/lunch times for other children.
+The well-being leaders have ‘stations’ where they base themselves and they develop resources.
 At Eastington, we want all children (and adults) to have a happy playtime and our sports & well-being leaders are excellent at spotting those that may need their mood changing or may need a little support in being active.

-At Eastington Primary school, we aim for high-quality physical education provision that inspires all pupils to succeed and excel in sport and other physically-demanding activities.
+At Eastington Primary school, we aim for high-quality physical education provision that inspires all pupils to enjoy, succeed and excel in sport and other physically-demanding activities.
 We aim to provide opportunities for pupils to become physically confident in a way which supports their health and fitness.
 Through competitions, PE lessons, after school clubs and coaching from professional sports coaches, we aim to give children opportunities in sport that build character and helps to embed our school values: being kind, cooperative, resilient, responsible and ambitious.

 In class lessons, we implement national curriculum for physical education which aims to ensure that all pupils: